cocoon2wong/Project-Jocker/docs/Vertical/README.md

 ## Pre-Trained Models

-***⚠️ Warning***: We have not yet uploaded the files of the SDD dataset and the weights of our model, but we will do so as soon as possible.

 We have provided our pre-trained model weights to help you quickly evaluate the `V^2-Net` performance.
-Click [here](drive.google.com) to download the zipped weights file.
-Please unzip it to the project's root folder.
+We have uploaded our model weights in the `weights` folder.
-It contains model weights trained on `ETH-UCY` by the `leave-one-out` stragety, and model weights trained on `SDD` via the dataset split method from SimAug.
+It contains model weights trained on `ETH-UCY` by the `leave-one-out` stragety, and model weights trained on `SDD` via the dataset split method from [SimAug](https://github.com/JunweiLiang/Multiverse).

 ```null
 REPO_ROOT_DIR